Tommigun1980/ServiceConcurrency/README.md

 Second, it caches the state of value returning requests.
 When a cached value exists for any given request, it will be returned instead of a call being made.
 This value can be accessed at any time, preventing a need for additional backing fields in your code.
-If the argument is a collection, cached entities are stripped.
+If the argument is a collection, cached entities are stripped from the argument.

 ## Real-life examples